microsoft/testbase/Best-Practices/HeightGained-GitHub-Pipeline-Integration/README.md

 |   <everything in the bin folder for the app including the main exe and references>
 ```

-Since the Powershell scripts assume the relative location of the binaries to execute, it is
+Since the PowerShell scripts assume the relative location of the binaries to execute, it is
 essential to be mindful of the structure inside the zip.

 When onboarding to Test Base, you will pass in the relative path of the scripts (e.g.: